poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

    ```
    Alternatively, you can run the Gitlab CI/CD Pipeline which will do the build for you, after which you can download the jar and place it under the project's "target" folder.

-2. Run the entire application using docker:
+2. Run the entire application using docker, once inside the Docker folder:

    ```
    docker compose up
    ```